Rep. Buck to Newsmax: Hidden 'Evils' on Social Media

 Buck said China, Russia, Saudi Arabia, and North Korea control information.

-Buck noted a stark example of such control involved the conservative platform Parlor.
+Buck noted a stark example of such control involved the conservative platform Parler.

-"During the January 6th riots in the U.S. Capitol, we know protesters were using Parlor, within a day or two later," he said.
-"Apple took Parlor off of the Appstore and then Amazon reacted by removing the Amazon Web services for Parlor — basically shutting down a conservative version of Twitter because they didn't like the viewpoint."
+"During the January 6th riots in the U.S. Capitol, we know protesters were using Parler, within a day or two later," he said.
+"Apple took Parler off of the App Store and then Amazon reacted by removing the Amazon Web services for Parler — basically shutting down a conservative version of Twitter because they didn't like the viewpoint."

 Buck added that Facebook and Twitter were also being used in the U.S. Capitol in the planning stages as well as during the riot, but that "it's only the conservative media social media tool that is shut down."

-Buck's advice is for people to take back control in the age of social medial.
+Buck's advice is for people to take back control in the age of social media.

 "People need to take action and take action individually," he said.
 "One of the great examples of what people can do is just to try to find alternatives — to next-day shipping, find alternatives to the search engine.

-"These companies are tracking you every moment you are awake and your phone is moving around.
+"These companies are tracking your every moment you are awake and your phone is moving around.
 They know where you are.
-They know that you've searched for a particular kind of pickup truck and they know that you're driving by a dealership, and they're going to message you to let you know that that dealership has a sale on that particular that particular pickup truck.
+They know that you've searched for a particular kind of pickup truck and they know that you're driving by a dealership, and they're going to message you to let you know that that dealership has a sale on that particular pickup truck.

 "It is dangerous how much information these companies have.
 So turn off those settings so that they can't track you all the time, and, lastly, get involved in the political process."